Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Squid has a localhost manager
-  - squid needs a localhost manager, so give it one (use google i dont know)
+  - squid needs a localhost manager.
+The answer displayed is once again, not the correct answer. read the squid documentation or use google.

  <details>
     <summary>Answer:</summary>